If you were to write down the 10 most important principles that you live by, what would they be? This is your credo.

 What is your credo?

-And please share what YOU start to draft as your credo – in the comments below or on social media.
+Please share what YOU start to draft as your credo – in the comments below or on social media.

 Together we can inspire each other and work to create a more intentional people-centered global culture.